r-dube/pickingflowers/quintel.md

 The European Patent Agency cited Huawei's U.S. patent as prior art in rejecting Quintel's application \[4\].

 In its Quintel play, first, Huawei dangled a business deal in front of the smaller vendor that had specific advanced technology.
-Second, Huawei tricked Quintel into revealing more about its technology by asking technical questions while elongating the business deal discussions.
+Second, Huawei tricked Quintel into revealing more about its technology by asking technical questions while elongating business discussions.
 Finally, Huawei let the business deal fade away once it knew enough about Quintel's technology - enough to file a provisional patent application based on the technology.

 ## References and notes